BenShutt/FlowLayout/README.md

 ## Notes

-Multiple types can be achieved with enum.
+- Multiple types can be achieved with an enum
+- Generics are propagated through so the element can be passed with its respective frame.
+This may mean the element is stored twice.
+A workaround would be using a, say, `String` ID